aws-samples/aws-big-data-blog/aws-blog-spark-parquet-conversion/README.md

-# Converting a large dataset to the Parquet format
+# Converting a large dataset to Parquet

 This is a Spark script that can read data from a Hive table and convert the dataset to the Parquet format.
 We will be using a combination of Spark and Python native threads to convert a 1 TB CSV dataset to Parquet in batches.
-Our dataset is 1 year of ELB log data in S3, and we will be converting this dataset to Parquet in 3 batches, each batch comprising of 4 months of data.
+Our sample dataset is 1 year of ELB log data in S3, and we will be converting this dataset to Parquet in 3 batches, each batch comprising of 4 months of data.
+As we are reading the data from a Hive Table, we can use this script to convert CSV, TSV, JSON or any Hive supported format to Parquet or ORC files.

 ## Prerequisites
 - Amazon Web Services account